 EXAMPLE:

 Q8.
-Are you good at time-management?
+Are you good at time management?

 EXAMPLE:

 I am really a very proactive person and make sure to complete my tasks in the stipulated time.
 I tend to list out my tasks in accordance with priority and complete them accordingly.
 The XYZ competition I had participated in really identified with our semester exams.
 I had planned out my work in such a method that I could complete both my tasks.
-I appear as the topper in my semester exams as well and finished among final X members in the Y competition.
+I appear as the topper in my semester exams as well, and finished among the final X members in the Y competition.

 EXAMPLE: